-In 2022, LaSalle Gabriel will maintain his status as a forerunner of multimedia entertainment in the U.S. However, before the maverick deals with IBM, Warner/Elektra/Atlantic and the acquisition of Flyte Tyme Studios, LG ascended to become one of the Top 50 highest grossing guitarists in music history with a lifetime career gross of $22 million.
+In 2023, LaSalle Gabriel will maintain his status as a forerunner of multimedia entertainment in the U.S. However, before the maverick deals with IBM, Warner/Elektra/Atlantic and the acquisition of Flyte Tyme Studios, LG ascended to become one of the Top 25 highest grossing session players in music history with a lifetime career gross of $22 million.

 What follows is the equipment arsenal LG has deployed to achieve his impeccable sound over the past 3 decades.

 Although, LG has owned 52 guitars during his career, these are “The Guitars” that made him famous: 1958 Gibson Les Paul, code name “Mack Daddy”, 1974 Gibson L6, code name “Paperboy”, 2005 Gibson Les Paul Custom, code name “JPR”, 2006 Les Paul Deluxe, 1997 Gibson Explorer w/EMG & DiMarzio pickups, 1983 Fender Strat Elite, code name “Delilah” w/EMG pickups, fat control preamp, Kahler Tremolo, and a 7 position pickup selector.
 An all stock 1987 Fender Stratocaster Squire code name “Faye”, a 2014 American Stratocaster code name “Blackbyrd” w/Dave Seymour EMG pickups w/preamp, a 2017 American Stratocaster w/Seymore Duncans in positions 1 and 2, a super distortion humbucker in the bridge position, 5 position pickup selector w/phase controls and preamp.
 A pink 1985 Jackson Soloist, code name “Tina” with Seymour Duncans, Kahler Tremolo (1 of the 1st 400 made) serial # 411.